simracingstudio/f1-2025-telemetry/.gitlab/issue_templates/Bug.md

 **Before opening a new issue**
 * [ ] Search [existing issues](https://gitlab.com/gparent/f1-2020-telemetry/-/issues?scope=all) for keywords related to the problem
 * [ ] Read the [documentation](https://f1-2020-telemetry.readthedocs.io/en/stable/)
-* [ ] Test your change with the latest master branch if possible
+* [ ] Test your issue with the latest master branch if possible

 **Problem description**
 <!-- What the bug is.
 Be precise. -->